pi3d/pi3d.github.com/html/_sources/FAQ.txt

   This is generally caused by the graphics memory allocation on the Raspberry Pi being too low (less than 128)

+Is there a way of using memory more efficiently when using large images?

+  There are two features added to the Texture class from v2.9 The first allows 'normal' CPU memory to be released after the GPU texture sampler has been created: use the argument ``pi3d.Texture(free_after_load=True)``

+  The second feature allows more highly compressed texture formats to be used for the GPU storage.
+The default is GL_RGB or GL_RGBA for jpg or png style textures respectively which take three or four bytes. pi3d.GL_RGBA4, pi3d.GL_RGB5_A1, pi3d.GL_RGB565 are alternatives that use only two bytes and give quite acceptable colours for most things.
+Use for instance ``pi3d.Texture(i_format=pi3d.GL_RGB565)``

 _tkinter.TclError
 -----------------